 “Developing nations need to plan how they will recover from large natural disasters and consider how to make their economies more resilient,” comments Sean Gledhill, Aurecon Building Structures Service Leader, and multiple award winner for low damage seismic solutions.

-Markets: Property, International development assistance, TransportExpertise: Building structures
+Markets: Built Environment, International development assistance, TransportExpertise: Building design

 Finding an optimal balance between community needs and economic benefits of the urban expressway.

-Markets: Transport, Urban transportExpertise: Environmental and community planning
+Markets: Transport, Urban transportExpertise: Environmental management, Integrated planning

 Optimising land use, operational efficiency, light rail system, integrated urban design

-Markets: Construction, Government, Property, Transport, Land developmentExpertise: Environmental and community planning, Land infrastructure
+Markets: Construction, Government, Built Environment, Transport, Land developmentExpertise: Environmental management, Integrated planning

 Aurecon’s HUB-id integrates human behaviours to drive successful outcomes in land use form and transport function.
 Understanding how cities flow and finding sustainable pathways between city centres and suburban developments requires an integrated approach to achieve sustainable transport and land use outcomes.